Madison Youth Ranch

 Equine Therapy Benefits

+The EAP program helps children develop healthy relationships and a strong work ethic, as well as overcome fears, build teamwork, and much more.
 A child’s responses to the horses can also provide excellent insight into the child’s opinions of self and of others, especially authority figures.

 In May of this year, the Youth Ranch dedicated the Margaret R. Scully Aquatic Center, featuring a pool for the children to enjoy on those hot summer days.
 Ground was also broken on two new buildings, the Chapel and the Counseling and Support Services Center.

 The Chapel will be where the children will attend Sunday services, and will include space for music and other activities.
 Currently, the children attend a local United Methodist Church for services.
 The Counseling and Support Services Center will provide the necessary space for our therapist to meet with and treat the children residing at the Youth Ranch, including individual and group sessions.
 The building will also provide space for tutoring, a clinic, group meeting room, and a tornado safe room in case of inclement weather.